-- (f) Violence, from whatever source and whatever its rationale, served particularly in Northern Ireland, but also as between North and South - to deepen divisions, reinforce the barriers of fear and hatred, retard cross-community contact and reconciliation, and impede the search for agreement.
+- (f) The engagement of the political parties, together with the two Governments, in allinclusive talks will also be crucial to the achievement of a comprehensive agreement.
+The political parties will bring to the talks their own analysis and positions on the political and constitutional changes required for the achievement of a new accommodation acceptable to all.
+To ensure their success, such talks will require careful and sensitive preparation. - Violence, from whatever source and whatever its rationale, served particularly in Northern Ireland, but also as between North and South to deepen divisions, reinforce the barriers of fear and hatred, retard cross-community contact and reconciliation, and impede the search for agreement.
 It caused immense human suffering.
 For many, the burden of that suffering remains a living and profoundly difficult reality.
 A compassionate acknowledgement of that reality and a commitment to devote sufficient resources to necessary treatment and support programmes will be important elements of building a true process of reconciliation.
-Moreover, the cost of violence in economic terms was also on an enormous scale. - (g) By the same token, the ceasefires announced in Autumn 1994 have profoundly altered the situation in Northern Ireland and represent a strongly positive contribution to the process of establishing an agreed settlement.
+Moreover, the cost of violence in economic terms was also on an enormous scale. - (h) By the same token, the ceasefires announced in Autumn 1994 have profoundly altered the situation in Northern Ireland and represent a strongly positive contribution to the process of establishing an agreed settlement.
 The bringing about of the ceasefires was made possible by the efforts of many: the climate created by the commitment of the two Governments to a common approach on core issues, together with the work of many individuals and groups within the republican and wider nationalist communities and within the loyalist and wider unionist communities, and the support and influence of the US Administration and the European Union.
 In a more general sense, tribute should also be paid to the many groups and individuals, including within the Churches, who during the years of conflict maintained and developed links across the community divisions, seeking to break down barriers of mistrust and misunderstanding.
-At a wider level, the ceasefires, and the new climate which they have helped create, have given rise to a deep determination throughout Ireland, North and South, that the advances that have been made must be consolidated and built upon. - (h) Conflict and division now in Northern Ireland primarily result from profound disagreement on its constitutional status and on what shape a durable political settlement should take.
+At a wider level, the ceasefires, and the new climate which they have helped create, have given rise to a deep determination throughout Ireland, North and South, that the advances that have been made must be consolidated and built upon. - (i) Conflict and division now in Northern Ireland primarily result from profound disagreement on its constitutional status and on what shape a durable political settlement should take.
 The absence of consensus on these issues gives rise to many other divisions, including on policing, the administration of justice and a range of economic issues.
-There is however a more open acknowledgement than in the past of the depth and complexity of divisions that exist and a greater awareness of the need to address them. - (i) The profound disagreement on the constitutional status of Northern Ireland derives from the fact that the two major traditions define their identities, allegiances and aspirations in terms which transcend Northern Ireland, viz looking broadly to Britain and Ireland.
+There is however a more open acknowledgement than in the past of the depth and complexity of divisions that exist and a greater awareness of the need to address them. - (j) The profound disagreement on the constitutional status of Northern Ireland derives from the fact that the two major traditions define their identities, allegiances and aspirations in terms which transcend Northern Ireland, viz looking broadly to Britain and Ireland.
 The Joint Declaration acknowledges that there can be no stability under a system rejected on grounds of identity by a significant minority and there is widespread acceptance of the need for both traditions to feel secure about their future.